CodelyTV/php-ddd-example/README.md

 ### ⛱️ Bounded Contexts

 * [Mooc](src/Mooc): Place to look in if you wanna see some code 🙂.
-Massive Open Online Courses public platform with users, videos, notifications, and so on
+Massive Open Online Courses public platform with users, videos, notifications, and so on.
 * [Backoffice](src/Backoffice): Here you'll find the use cases needed by the Customer Support department in order to manage users, courses, videos, and so on.

 ### 🎯 Hexagonal Architecture

-This repository follow the Hexagonal Architecture pattern.
+This repository follows the Hexagonal Architecture pattern.
 Also, it's structured using `modules`.
 With this, we can see that the current structure of a Bounded Context is:

 ```scala